-his section of WebFoodCulture is about the most typical international food specialties, with a particular focus on their places of origin.
+his section of WebFoodCulture is about the most traditional food and wine specialties from Italy and all over the world, divided according to their place of origin.
 The following articles include not just recipes, but also fascinating stories and interesting facts.
-More importantly, they provide precious indications on the most traditional restaurants and producers, giving the opportunity to taste the original flavor of these delicacies.
+They also provide precious indications on the historic restaurants and producers, giving the opportunity to taste the true flavor of these delicacies.

 IN THIS SECTION: